Master of Social Work Frequently Asked Questions

 No, this program is completed 100% online with no campus visits required.

-To be considered full-time, students must take at least one online course per eight-week session.
-There are two 8-week sessions per term, and three terms per year (Summer, Fall, and Spring).
-The online MSW program offers three terms per year, allowing students to complete six to 12 courses per year.
+There are two 8-week courses per term, and three terms per year (Summer, Fall, and Spring).
+This allows students to complete six to twelve courses per year.

 For the best outcomes, it is recommended that students reserve approximately 15-20 hours per week for coursework and studying; this will increase when you enter field placement.
 For additional information, see the Field Placement section of this FAQ.